 - In a large bowl mix together, the ground beef with the rest of the meatball ingredients until well combined, the avocado should be completely mixed in with only traces of green specks in the meat, no chunks left.
 Shape 12 large meatballs.

 - Heat a large skillet over medium heat.
 When it comes to temperature add 2 tablespoons of avocado oil to the skillet and brown 6 meatballs at a time, 2 minutes a side, then transfer to a sheet pan.
 Repeat with the remaining meatballs and then put them in the oven.

 - Bring a small sauce pot full of water to a boil.
 Put the 4 large eggs, gently in the pot.
 Boil for 7 minutes, then drain the water and add ice to the eggs, set aside.

-- Add the meatballs to the oven, with the Brussels sprouts, for 10-15 minutes until the sauce and noodles are ready.
+- Add Brussels sprouts to the oven for 10-15 minutes until the sauce and noodles are ready.

 - Heat the skillet where the meatballs were browned and add a little extra avocado oil.
 Then add in the sliced garlic and fry until golden.
 Remove from the skillet.

 - Drain the noodles, add to the skillet, sprinkle with salt, and sauté in the garlic-infused fat for a few minutes while you finish the sauce.
 They will coat in the fat and get brown and yummy!